TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: Characterizing Datacenter Applications

-Applications consume different types of memory based on application logic and execution demand.
+Applications consume different types of pages based on application logic and execution demand.
 However, the fraction of anons (anonymous pages) remain hot is higher than the fraction of files (file pages).
-For Web, within a two-minute interval, 35\% of the total allocated anons remain hot; for files, in contrast, it is only 14\% of the total allocation (Figure~\ref{fig:pebs-types-hottness-single}).
+For Web, within a two-minute interval, 35--60\% of the total allocated anons remain hot; for files, in contrast, it is only 3--14\% of the total allocation (Figure~\ref{fig:pebs-types-hottness-single}).

 Cache applications use \texttt{tmpfs}~\cite{tmpfs} for a fast in-memory lookup.
 Anons are used mostly for processing queries.
-As a result, file pages contributes significantly to the total hot memory.
-However, even for Cache1, 40\% of the anons get accessed within every two minutes, while for file the fraction is only 25\%.
-For Cache2, the fraction of anon and file usage is almost similar within a two-minute time window -- 43\% and 45\% of their total allocation, respectively.
-This is because, more file pages get touched than anons during a cache lookup.
+As a result, file pages contribute significantly to the total hot memory.
+However, for Cache1, 40\% of the anons get accessed within every two minutes, while the fraction for file is only 25\%.
+For Cache2, the fraction of anon and file usage is almost equal within a two-minute time window.
 However, within a minute interval, even for Cache2, higher fraction of anons (43\%) remain hot over file pages (30\%).

-Data Warehouse uses anon pages for computation.
+Data Warehouse and Ads use anon pages for computation.
 The file pages are used for writing intermediate computation data to the storage device.
 As expected, almost all of hot memories are anons where almost all of the files remain cold.